postmanlabs/labs-docs/v6/postman/working_with_APIs/managing_api_cycle.md

 ---
 ## Manage API Cycle

-Once you create an API in Postman, you can link create/import a new schema in an API.
-You will be able to link mock servers, documentation and environments to an API and even be able to version them.
+Once you create an API in Postman, you can link it with other entities, create/import a schema, and be able to perform many other useful tasks.
+For instance, you will be able to link mock servers, documentation and environments to an API and even be able to version them.
 You will also be able to link test suites, integration tests, and contract tests to specific versions of an API.

-You can create an API abstraction, give it a name, the description, a summary, you can define a schema, you can save the schema, you can go back and edit the schema, change the format of the schema, you can edit the language of the schema.
-You can also generate a collection from the schema.
-You can define a schema and other properties for the API in Postman.

 Once you create an API, you can perform the following tasks: